ansys/pyensight/doc/source/calc_functions.rst

 Computes a scalar variable that is the second invariant, or Q-criterion, of the velocity gradient tensor.
 Vortex shells may then be visualized as an iso-surface of Q-criterion > 0.
-Here is how the inputs to this function are calculated:
+Here is how inputs to this function are calculated:

 First calculate the three components of velocity: